This post may contain affiliate links. Please read our disclosure policy.

 How to make Greek Turkey Meatballs

-Step 3: Form the meat into balls and place on a baking tray to refrigerate.
+Form the meatballs: Using your hands, form the seasoned turkey meat into balls and place them on a baking tray to refrigerate.
+(This is optional; if pressed for time, you don’t have to do this.)

 Variations